Longman-max/Q-Vision-3D/README.md

 **Q-Vision 3D** is an interactive 3D Reinforcement Learning (RL) environment designed to visualize and teach RL concepts.
 It features a custom-built 3D world where an intelligent agent learns to navigate a grid, avoid hazards, and reach goals.

+This project was 80% vibe-coded as a fun experiment for me to learn how reinforcement learning really works, so I decided to share it with the community!

 ![Q-Vision 3D Screenshot](./public/assets/screenshot.png)

 ## Features